FREE 5-Ingredient Recipe EBook

 - Reheating: You can reheat boiled eggs, but don’t use the microwave or they will explode.
 Instead, place the egg(s) into a glass bowl and add boiling water to submerge.
 Let the eggs sit in the hot water for about 10 minutes, then remove and enjoy!

-Freezing boiled eggs is not recommended, as it ruins the texture of the egg white.
-You can freeze just the yolks for up to 3 months if you like.
+- Freezing: Don’t do it — it ruins the texture of the egg white!
+If you really want to, you can freeze just the yolks for up to 3 months.

 Now that you know how to boil eggs perfectly (and peel them easily) every time, I hope you’ll make them more often!
-Here are some ways to enjoy them:
+Here are some of my favorite ways to enjoy them:

-- Deviled Eggs – My fave is simple deviled eggs with bacon, but they are also delicious with salmon lox on top or avocado mashed in.
+- Deviled Eggs – My fave is simple deviled eggs with bacon or basic deviled eggs, but they are also delicious with salmon lox on top or avocado mashed in.

-- Egg Salad – Either a classic egg salad or avocado egg salad, or mix with proteins, such as tuna salad with egg.
+- Egg Salad – Either a classic egg salad or avocado egg salad, or mix with proteins, such as tuna salad with egg or ham salad.
 These types of salads use a lot of eggs, so you’ll definitely want to use this method for easy peel hard boiled eggs!

 - Soft Boiled Egg Soldiers – Dunk cheese sticks or veggies into a soft boiled egg.
 (You can also do this with oven baked eggs!)